hamishwillee/multidocsify_test/docs/qgc_gov_user_guide.md

 In addition to automated flight, you can fly “manually” using the sticks on the controller, or high level command: takeoff, go to a particular location and orbit, fly back to the launch location and land.
 When you’re at the target you can tilt the camera using the sticks on the controller, zoom in and out, and capture images.

-QGC SRR Edition is designed specifically to run *best* on rugged tablet hardware with joysticks/buttons to control vehicle and camera.
+QGC-Gov is designed specifically to run *best* on rugged tablet hardware with joysticks/buttons to control vehicle and camera.
 It also will work on both iPad and Android tablets, and desktop computers running macOS, Windows and Linux.

 Up to 255 vehicles can be controlled at a time (although only very experienced pilots should attempt to control more than one).

 # Supported Flight Stacks

-*Auterion QGC SRR Edition* can be used with the same set of flight stacks (autopilot software) as “vanilla” *QGroundControl*: PX4, ArduPilot and other MAVLink-standard compliant stacks.
+*QGC-Gov* can be used with the same set of flight stacks (autopilot software) as “vanilla” *QGroundControl*: PX4, ArduPilot and other MAVLink-standard compliant stacks.

 Note however that the software has been tested and validated against PX4; Auterion does not provide specific support for its use with other flight stacks.